Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

+These settings are consistent with the literature and the real-world practice.
+The two-condition eligibility rule reflects the joint income and wealth requirements documented in the household finance literature. \citet{yao2004optimal} show that households remain renters until their liquid assets are sufficient to meet both the down payment requirement and subsequent home equity constraints, while \citet{cocco2005housing} establishes that the down payment constraint prevents young households from purchasing the house size they desire.
+The additional buffer of 10\%--50\% of home value above the down payment ensures the household retains liquid reserves after closing and delays the home purchase, capturing the empirical pattern in \citet{flavin2002owner} that young homeowners enter with a house-to-net-worth ratio as high as 3.51 and the ratio declines to 0.65 for oldest homeowners.
+Our choice of PTI rule mirrors the standard FHA's ``front-end ratio'' of 31\% and the corresponding debt-to-income ratio of 36\% by agencies such as Fannie Mae.

+Following the literature, we impose an annual maintenance cost of 2\% of the home value \citep{cocco2020aging,yao2004optimal,cocco2005housing,nakajima2017reverse}.
+In our mechanism analysis, we also consider other levels of maintenance cost.
+We also set a transaction cost of 2\% of home value at both purchase and sale.

 \paragraph{Reverse Mortgage} Senior households will earn less labor income and have a higher chance of financial distress.
-We consider the reverse mortgage as a way to unlock the housing capital and maintain the consumption level.
-We assume that a household will take a reverse mortgage when it expects to be unable to afford the current consumption level in next three years.
-Households are only available to take reverse mortgage after retirement and will not repay the reverse mortgage unless they have to liquidate the home.
-We assume households will only take reverse mortgage on the first home, since the ERM market generally requires the primary residence to be the collateral.
-We also assume that households will borrow the maximum amount of reverse mortgage according to the PLF constraints.
+We consider the reverse mortgage as a way to unlock housing capital and maintain the consumption level.
+We assume that a household will take a reverse mortgage when all four of the following conditions are simultaneously satisfied.
+First, the household's combined income from SSB and the liquid asset withdrawal is sufficient to cover ongoing home maintenance costs, so the household can remain in the property.
+Second, the reverse mortgage value available under the PLF exceeds any remaining mortgage balance, ensuring positive net equity is available to borrow against.
+Third, the combined retirement income from SSB and the floor withdrawal falls to or below the minimum consumption threshold.
+Fourth, the household is below age 95.
+When all conditions are met, the household borrows the maximum HECM-eligible amount.
+Households are only eligible to take a reverse mortgage after retirement and will not repay the reverse mortgage unless they have to liquidate the home.
+We assume households will only take a reverse mortgage on the first home, since the reverse mortgage market generally requires the primary residence to be the collateral.